BTE Around the World

 - 80% of BTE graduates exhibit core work readiness skills and obtain a digital badge certification

-To achieve these end-of-grant outcomes, the partners strive to attain the following in Year 1:
+To achieve these end-of-grant outcomes, the partners achieved the following in year 1:

-- 90% of BTE students are committed to the BTE program and motivated to participate in year
+- 90% of BTE students were committed to the BTE program and motivated to participate in year 2

-- All BTE students are aware of post-secondary opportunities.
+- 70% of BTE students are aware of post-secondary opportunities.